Base26

 Software has always been a fusion of code and data.
 But for decades, we’ve been confined to two extremes.

 In Software 1.0, we manually translated expert knowledge into programs, creating software artifacts that were 99% code and 1% data.
-In Software 2.0, a paradigm famously articulated by Andrej Karpathy, we automatically distilled vast datasets via training into neural network weights, creating software artifacts that were 1% code and 99% data.
+In Software 2.0, a paradigm articulated by Andrej Karpathy, we automatically distilled vast datasets via training into neural network weights, creating software artifacts that were 1% code and 99% data.

 © 2025, Base26 LLC.